devhawala/dodo/readme.md

 NetHub listens on port 3333 for client connections (currently hard-coded).

 - Dodo server
-this is the program providing the XNS services, currently only a few and some future day hopefully more services.
+this is the program providing the XNS services.

 2 additional program components of Dodo services can be used if required:
 - NetHubGateway